Santorini in October 2026: Crowds, Weather & Why It’s the Best Kept Secret

 Crowds and Prices

-Prices reflect the drop in demand.
-Hotels that cost €400/night in August are €150–200 in October.
-Car rental, tours, and eating out are all noticeably cheaper.
-A week in Santorini in October can cost less than a long weekend in August.
+Prices follow the drop in demand.
+Hotels that run €400 a night in August sit at €150–200 in October.
+Car rental, tours, eating out — all noticeably cheaper.
+A full week in October can cost less than a long weekend in August.
+That’s not a small thing.

 What to Do in Santorini in October